Ch3rry-Pi3-AI/LLMOps-Multi-AI-Agent/README.md

-# 🎨 **Frontend UI Layer — LLMOps Multi-AI Agent**
+# 🚀 **Application Launcher — LLMOps Multi-AI Agent**

-This branch introduces the first frontend interface for the Multi-AI Agent system.
+This branch introduces the unified application launcher for the Multi-AI Agent system.
-The new file **`app/frontend/ui.py`** provides a Streamlit-based user interface that allows users to interact directly with the FastAPI backend and, through it, the LangGraph-powered agent.
+The new file **`app/main.py`** starts both the FastAPI backend and the Streamlit frontend, enabling the entire system to run from a single entry point.

-This frontend acts as the system’s visual interaction layer and offers an accessible way to test, query, and evaluate the agent’s reasoning capabilities.
+This simplifies development, testing, and usage by ensuring both services are brought online automatically and consistently.

 ## 🗂️ **Project Structure**